VENOUS PHYSIOLOGY AND PATHOPHYSIOLOGY

 Normal deep and superficial veins contain one-way valves that permit flow from the superficial system into the deep system and from distal to proximal.
 The calf muscle pump cannot function without competent valves both above and below.
 Venous valves are bicuspid and are located every few centimeters in all normal veins below the level of the common femoral vein.2

-Recent studies of venous valves indicate that there may be several different types of valves including some that offer some resistance but do not shut completely.3 Normal venous valves can withstand pressures of up to 3 atm, but congenitally weak valves and valves that ...
+Recent studies of venous valves indicate that there may be several different types of valves including some that offer some resistance but do not shut completely.3 Normal venous valves can withstand pressures of up to 3 atm, but congenitally weak valves and ...